 “I’ve never thought about it, honestly,” Chad Kleinatland said.

 Thousands of students enroll each year in school districts across Florida, and many parents likely share Kleinatland’s reaction.
 After all, requests for your or your child’s Social Security Number are ubiquitous in today’s society.
+If you have missed placed your child’s social security card here is how to get a replacement social security card.

 Florida’s public schools need an easy way to track those students from enrollment through graduation.
 Why not use the number that millions of American citizens receive shortly after birth?